Super-Protocol/docs/docs/developers/deployment_guides/nodejs_tunnels/static_content.md

 This will result in `tunnel-server-data.tar.gz`.

 ### Upload archive to StorJ

-using the command:
+Solution needs to be encrypted and uploaded to a decentralized storage before it may be executed in Super Protocol.
+The storage credentials have been configured during the [CLI setup](/developers/cli_guides/configuring#storage).:

 ```
 spctl files upload tunnel-server-data.tar.gz --output tunnel-server-data.json --filename tunnel-server-data.tar.gz
 ```

-This will produce `tunnel-server-data.json`.
+This command will produce `tunnel-server-data.json`.

 ### Create a tunnel server order

+You are now ready to start the Tunnel Server order.
+Note the parameter `--min-rent-minutes` which will deposit enough TEE tokens to ensure the tunnel is running for at least the specified period of time (in minutes).
+For this example we've set it to 1440 minutes which is equivalent to 24 hours.

 ```
-spctl workflows create --tee 1,1 --tee-slot-count 3 --solution 6,2 --solution 10,6 --data tunnel-server-data.json --storage 20,16
+spctl workflows create --tee 1 --solution 6,2 --solution 10,6 --data tunnel-server-data.json --storage 20,16 --min-rent-minutes 1440
 ```

 Remember the resulting order ID.